coastalcph/seq2sparql/README.md

 queries.
 MCWQ contains 124,187 question query pairs.

 ## Data
-The MCWQ dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/19YmuXYKmnmVllVkOr9nMT1nsXFd9i9hu?usp=sharing).
+The json file of the full MCWQ dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/19YmuXYKmnmVllVkOr9nMT1nsXFd9i9hu?usp=sharing).
 The three MCD splits and a random split is stored under `mcwq/splits/`.
 The gold test set is stored as `mcwq/gold_test.json`.

+We also provide the preprocessed files using RIR ([reversible intermediate representations](https://github.com/google-research/language/tree/master/language/compir)) in this GitHub repository under `mcwq/translations/`.

-MCWQ's details and generation method is described in the paper.
+MCWQ's details and generation method are described in our paper mentioned below.

 ## Trainig T5/mT5 models
 To replicate the results reported in the paper: